Create a Service Principal in an Azure Active Directory Domain Services Account

 Create a Registered App

-Sign into Azure and connect to Azure AD tenant where you wish to manage passwords.
-Then follow these steps:
+Sign into Azure and connect to the Azure AD tenant where you wish to manage passwords, then follow the steps below.

-- On the left menu, select App registrations.
+- On the left menu, click App registrations.

 - Click + New Registration.